OSGeo/gdal/doc/source/user/configoptions.rst

       PAM support can be enabled (resp. disabled) in GDAL by setting the GDAL_PAM_ENABLED configuration option (via CPLSetConfigOption(), or the environment) to the value of YES (resp.
 NO).
-Note: The default value is build dependant and defaults to YES in Windows and Unix builds.
+Note: The default value is build dependent and defaults to YES in Windows and Unix builds.
 See GDALPamDataset for more information.
 Note that setting this option to OFF may have subtle/silent side-effects on various drivers that rely on PAM functionality.